Back

 Two users

 The internet is being rebuilt for machines.
 Every internet product now has two users: the human who clicks and the model that reads.
-If a model cannot find you, understand you, or use you, you don't exist.
+Scope helps you market to both.

 Scope